Three Sacred Days in Mecca

 Morning

-Sunrise climb to Cave of Hira
+Climb to the Cave of Hira on Jabal al-Nour

 Lunch